-Buildings and Places, Decarbonization, ESG, Net Zero, People Spotlight
+Buildings and Places, Decarbonization, Delivering on Decarbonization, ESG, INWED24, Net Zero, People Spotlight

 Our People Spotlight series gives you an inside look at our technical experts around the world.
 This week, we are highlighting an embodied carbon and life cycle assessment specialist from our Buildings + Places business in the U.S. East region and providing an insight into their inspiration and work.